bredd/byu-itc-252.github.io/Extra/Lab5.md

 ## Introduction

+Please read all instructions before beginning the lab.
+In particular, review the **Writeup and Submission** section so you know what to submit upon completion of the lab.

 For the first part of this lab you will use the ParaCache simulator (same as Lab 4) to simulate virtual memory address translation.
 You will record your results and submit a writeup that includes screenshots.

 For the second part of this lab you will use the memory mountain test and graph the results to discover the characteristics of your computer's memory system.
 The test comes from the *Computer Systems, A Programmer's Perspective* textbook section 6.6.1.